gemidyne/sitri/README.md

 The Web API I used in StSv is not open source as of the time of writing this README file. *You will need to create your own database schema & Web API for this to work.*

 I have created some specification files to describe what Sitri expects from a Web API - they are in the "webapi-spec" folder of this repository.
+I also recommend that you read the [NOTES.spec](spec/NOTES.spec) file, as well as reading the API pages specifications.
+This will help you setup a valid API endpoint for Sitri to work.

 The Web API should never be exposed publicly or bound to a public IP address.
 It should only ever be accessible by the servers that should need access to it.